Crypto Taxes Singapore 2026 – No Capital Gains Tax, But Income May Be Taxed

 When Crypto IS Taxable in Singapore

-- Active trading: You trade crypto frequently with intent to profit from short-term price movements – treated as business income
+- Active trading: Frequent trading with clear profit intent – treated as business income

-- Mining income: Mining rewards are taxable as income when received
+- Mining income: Rewards from mining are taxable when received

-- Payment for services: Crypto received as payment for goods/services = business income
+- Payment for services: Crypto received for goods or services = business income

 - Staking/yield: Rewards from staking and DeFi lending may be taxable income